Fell mountain railway system

-The Fell system was the first third-rail system for railways that were too steep to be worked by adhesion on the two running rails alone.
-It uses a raised centre rail between the two running rails to provide extra traction and braking, or braking alone.
-Trains are propelled by wheels or braked by shoes pressed horizontally onto the centre rail, as well as by the normal running wheels.
-Extra brake shoes are fitted to specially designed or adapted Fell locomotives and brake vans, and for traction the locomotive has an auxiliary engine powering horizontal wheels which clamp onto the third rail.
+The Fell system was a third-rail system for railways that were too steep to be worked by adhesion on the running rails alone.
+It used a raised centre rail between the two running rails to provide extra traction and braking, or braking alone.
+Trains were propelled by wheels horizontally applied and retracted by springs onto the centre rail, controlled from the footplate, as well as by the normal running wheels.
+In practice, the running wheels could be allowed to run freely to reduce wear, but the centre brake shoes needed to be replaced frequently.
+For example: the locomotives' shoes were replaced after each journey on the Mont Cenis Pass Railway.
+Extra brake shoes were fitted to specially designed or adapted Fell locomotives and brake vans, and for traction the prototype locomotive had auxiliary cylinders powering the horizontal wheels.
 The Fell system was developed in the 1860s and was soon superseded by various types of rack railway for new lines, but some Fell systems remained in use into the 1960s.
 The Snaefell Mountain Railway still uses the Fell system for (emergency) braking, but not for traction.

 History

-The Fell system was designed, developed and patented by British engineer John Barraclough Fell.
-The first test application was alongside the Cromford and High Peak Railway's cable-hauled incline at Whaley Bridge in Derbyshire, England, in 1863 and 1864.